 A BIRA Update

 The Board of the Block Island Residents Association would like to keep you up to date on our current work and future plans.
-BIRA had a very productive 2017 culminating in the presentation of the Island Treasure Award to longtime island residents Bonny and Gary Ryan at our annual meeting in September.
+BIRA had a very productive 2019 culminating in the presentation of the Island Treasure Award to longtime island residents Bonny and Gary Ryan at our annual meeting in September.

 To put our plans for the coming year into context, the purposes of the Association are to serve as a medium for community, cultural, recreational and social activities; to advance the civic interests of Block Island; and to aid the residents in achieving the fullest enjoyment of Block Island’s unique natural advantages.

 FOR THE COMING YEAR

-- BIRA will continue to advocate and work on Block Island’s infrastructure including support of efforts to bolster and expand telecommunications and internet access; to advocate for town infrastructure; and to support the transition of BIPCO to a ratepayer non-profit organization.
+- BIRA will continue to advocate and work on Block Island’s infrastructure including support of efforts to bolster and expand telecommunications and internet access and to advocate for town infrastructure.

 - BIRA will continue its giving program for scholarships and the Block Island School; to Helping Hands and the Lunch Bunch; and to Blues on the Beach.
 Additionally BIRA will take the lead in coordinating the International Workers Coalition.

 As board members, we encourage you to consider membership and/or to make a donation to help fund the work we do.
 Member benefits include a discount at numerous Block Island businesses.
 Annual dues are $50 for an individual.
 If you aren’t yet a member, please contact us at the numbers below and we’ll be happy to help you get involved.
 Additionally we encourage you to share your ideas with us on how together we can make a better Block Island.